-Policy 1.11 Support bus priority measures to improve journey times and service reliability, especially in and approaching the Wellington CBD.
+Support bus priority measures to improve journey times and service reliability, especially in and approaching the Wellington CBD.

 Bus priority measures, including bus lanes, are designed specifically to improve operation of scheduled bus services.
 This policy is not intended to allow for taxis to use bus lanes although it may be possible to allow taxis to use transit and high occupancy vehicle lanes.
-The issue of taxis is a matter for the Regional Land Transport Strategy and individual Territorial Authorities, not the Passenger Transport Plan.
+The issue of taxis using such facilities is a matter for the Regional Land Transport Strategy and individual Territorial Authorities, not the Passenger Transport Plan.

-Policy 1.12 Encourage better integration between passenger transport services as well as between passenger transport and other transport modes, especially walking and cycling but also cars (through park'n'ride and passenger drop-off facilities).
+Encourage better integration between passenger transport services as well as between passenger transport and other transport modes, especially walking and cycling but also private car (through park'n'ride and passenger drop-off facilities).

 Passenger transport services cannot be provided between every origin and every destination for all journeys.
-It is therefore often necessary for people to change between passenger transport services and other modes as part of a journey.
+It is often necessary for people to change between passenger transport services and other modes as part of a journey.
 Making these changes as easy as possible is important if people are going to choose to use passenger transport.

-Policy 1.13 Ensure that transfers between passenger transport services are fast, efficient and reliable (refer Policy 3.3 regarding transfer costs).
+Ensure that transfers between passenger transport services are fast, efficient and reliable (refer Policy 3.3 regarding transfer costs).